 The virtual open house provided a link to a community survey where feedback was gathered to gauge the community's likes and dislikes of each alternative and to provide guidance when refining and combining the alternatives into one preferred schematic design.
 See Section 08 for Schematic Design Options with more specifics on survey questions and results.

-"Over 550 people participated in over 20 community engagement opportunities"
+"There were 650 participants in over 22 community engagement opportunities."